Keyboard shortcuts

 • free accounts only allow a few MiB of data to be stored - enough for basic testing, then foks admin web to log in and convert to paid account

-• other servers - anybody can stand up their own FOKS server
+• other servers - anybody is able to stand up their own FOKS server

 • source code is in the same repo with foks client